chartjs/Chart.js/docs/developers/contributing.md

 - Add a [describe line](https://github.com/chartjs/Chart.js/blob/4b421a50bfa17f73ac7aa8db7d077e674dbc148d/test/specs/plugin.filler.tests.js#L10) to the beginning of `test/specs/{spec.name}.tests.js` if it doesn't exist yet.
 - Run `pnpm run dev`.
 - Click the *"Debug"* button (top/right): a test should fail with the associated canvas visible.
-- Right click on the chart and *"Save image as..."* `test/fixtures/{spec.name}/{feature-name}.png` making sure not to activate the tooltip or any hover functionality
+- Right-click on the chart and *"Save image as..."* `test/fixtures/{spec.name}/{feature-name}.png` making sure not to activate the tooltip or any hover functionality
 - Refresh the browser page (`CTRL+R`): test should now pass
 - Verify test relevancy by changing the feature values *slightly* in the JSON file.